sagemath/sagewiki_to_gh-2022-10-10/days85.md

 The workshop takes place in a guest house, which has comfortable working spaces, a cooking and dining area, and a few bedrooms.
 This favors an intense workshop, with everything taking place in the same location.

+Technically speaking, the guest house is rented from Saturday to Satur

 We will set up a wired internet connection and an open wifi.